apache/druid/docs/api-reference/supervisor-api.md

 `GET /druid/indexer/v1/supervisor/{supervisorId}`

 Retrieves the current spec for the Supervisor with the provided ID.
+The returned Supervisor spec specifies the `dataSchema`, `ioConfig`, and `tuningConfig`.

 #### Responses